pfdubois/BridgeBidding/source/MajorOpenings.rst

    Responding to Jacoby 2NT

 Opener responds to J2NT by revaluing his hand in light of the fit.
 We call this new value "declarer points".
+Now:

-Then with a balanced hand, there are three bids available: 3M, 3N, or 4M.
+* With a balanced- or semi-balanced hand, there are three bids available: 3M, 3N, or 4M.
 The 3N bid can be given a meaning since you've found a major fit.

   -  1M - 2N! - 4M Jumping to game shows 12-15 declarer points, a minimum.
--  1M - 2N! - 3N 16\ :sup:`+` declarer points, semi-balanced.
+  -  1M - 2N! - 3M 16\ :sup:`+` declarer points, but good trumps (2 of the top 3 honors).
--  1M - 2N! - 3M 16\ :sup:`+` declarer points, but good trumps.
+  -  1M - 2N! - 3N 16\ :sup:`+` declarer points, semi-balanced, but not good trumps.

-Note the theme -- the slower you go, the more you have.
-This is often termed, :term:`slow shows`.
-With a big hand, go as slow as you can but no slower; you must never make a bid your partner can pass short of game.

-With an unbalanced hand,
+* With an unbalanced hand,

   -  1M - 2N! - 3♣/♦/W stiff or void in the bid suit.
-(W = the other major).
+(W = the other major), or
   -  1M - 2N! - 4♣/♦/W, showing a good second |5ormore| card suit, strong hand.

 You have a choice in the latter case since obviously you have a shortness.
 Choose the suit bid only with a :term:`good suit`.
 However, if you have a void, show the void.